Gary Harkins: Partick Thistle (first spell)

 At the start of the 2008–09 season, Harkins captained Partick Thistle for the match against Queen's Park in the first round of the Scottish League Cup when he set up the second goal of the game, in a 2–1 win.
-Harkins then captained the club in a number of matches in absent of Alan Archibald.
+Harkins then captained the club in a number of matches in the absence of Alan Archibald.
 He scored his first goal of the season, in a 4–2 win against Peterhead in the last 16 of the Scottish League Cup.
 Harkins scored two goals in two matches between 23 August 2008 and 26 August 2008 against St Johnstone and Dundee.
 He continued to regain his first team place for Partick Thistle, who performed "outstanding form", "who sets himself high standards and he believes his game has still to hit the heights."
 At some point, Harkins played in the centre–back position, due to the absence of other defenders.
 On 20 September 2008, he scored his fourth goal of the season, in a 2–1 win against Greenock Morton.
 During the match, Harkins suffered ankle injury and was substituted in the 64th minute.
 But he recovered and made his return to the starting line–up, in a 2–1 loss against Rangers in the third round of the Scottish League Cup.
 On 1 November 2008, Harkins scored from a penalty spot, in a 2–0 win against Queen of the South.
 He then scored two goals in two matches between 29 November 2008 and 13 December 2008 against Stirling Albion and Airdrieonians.
 Harkins’ performance attracted interest from Scottish clubs in the January transfer window.
-Amid to the transfer speculation, he maintained his form at Partick Thistle, including scoring against Clyde.
+Amid the transfer speculation, he maintained his form at Partick Thistle, including scoring against Clyde.
 On 28 February 2009, Harkins scored a brace to help the club win 4–2 against Livingston.
 After the match, he hoped his goalscoring exploits would help Partick Thistle achieve promotion to the Scottish Premier League.
-After scoring the winning goal against Dunfermline Athletic, Harkins’ performances earned him the Scottish Football League’s Player of the Month for February 2009.
+After scoring the winning goal against Dunfermline Athletic, Harkins’ performances earned him the Scottish Football League's Player of the Month for February 2009.
 On 4 April 2009, he scored the late equaliser, in a 1–1 draw against title contender, St Johnstone, to help the club keep the title race alive.
 However, his two match suspension led Partick Thistle to surrender their title hopes to St Johnstone.
 At the end of the 2008–09 season, Harkins scored twelve goals, making him the Partick Thistle's top goal scorer with 12 goals from 41 appearances.